robertwprogramming/RobertWareupdates3/README.md

 Timeframe | Task
 ------------ | -------------
-Late 2018 | Began to lay down a basic storyboard for a Quiz functionality.
+Late 2018 - [x] | Began to lay down a basic storyboard for a Quiz functionality.
 Late 2018 | Mapping out logic and where eveyrthing needs to go as far as functionality.
 Late 2018 | Design pattern focus and issues based on complexity of scope.
 Late 2018 | Scaled down and scrapped pattern focus from quiz based to a more story oriented function for the overall app.